Peña's 18th-inning HR sends Astros past Mariners for sweep - WHIZ News

+“Man, that was a long game.
+But you still got to lock in, try to put together good at-bats,” Peña said.
+“I was just trying to stay inside the baseball, drove it in the gap.”

-Spoiling Seattle’s first home playoff appearance since 2001, Houston completed a three-game sweep of the ALDS.
+Spoiling Seattle’s first home playoff appearance since 2001, Houston continued its ALCS streak that began with its 2017 World Series title.
 Next up is the New York Yankees or Cleveland Guardians in Game 1 of the ALCS on Wednesday.

 After 21 years, Seattle fans welcomed playoff baseball back inside T-Mobile Park.
 They got their money’s worth, and then some.

-Three previous playoff games reached the 18th inning before conclusion, one involving Houston.
+Three previous playoff games reached the 18th inning, one involving Houston.
 The Astros beat the Atlanta Braves 7-6 in 18 innings in Game 4 of the 2005 NLDS on Chris Burke’s game-ending homer.

 Game 2 of the 2014 NLDS between San Francisco and Washington and Game 3 of the 2018 World Series between Los Angeles and Boston also went 18 innings.